attckdog/AttcksMergeTool/README.md

   - Updated to handle separate files for the different axis.
 IE; .roll.funscript
   - Fixed a problem with desync caused by video and script length not being the same.
 - 2025-12-06
-  - Combined everything into 1 powershell script.
+  - combined everything into 1 powershell script.
   - Added support NVEC encoding
   - Added chapter/bookmark support
   - Added retaining of source funscript metadata where possible
   - Added video chapter support but it's kind of buggy
   - Added loading bar for the encoding.
+  - Added config in the script for resulting resolution, no up-scaling is done, Default: 1080p